-The Group's other income consists of interest income on bank deposits, commission income generated from the referral of internet access services and sundry income.
-The Group's other income were approximately HK\$30,000 and HK\$44,000 for the years ended 31 March 2018 and 2019, respectively.
+The Group's other income consists of interest income on bank deposits and commission income generated from the referral of internet access services.
+The Group's other income were approximately HK\$44,000 and HK\$849,000 for the year ended 31 March 2019 and 2020, respectively.
+Such significant increase was mainly because the bank deposits increased significantly after receiving the proceeds from the Listing.

-Cost of Sales of Computer Hardware and Software
+Cost of sales of computer hardware and software

-Our cost of sales of computer hardware and software increased from approximately HK\$0.9 million for the year ended 31 March 2018 to approximately HK\$1.0 million for the year ended 31 March 2019, which was in line with the increase in sales of computer hardware and software.
+The Group did not generate any cost of sales of computer hardware and software for the year ended 31 March 2020 (2019: approximately HK\$1.0 million).
+This was in line with the decrease in sales of computer hardware and software.